Why are investors so jittery? Stocks look expensive

 To be sure, there are plenty of reasons for optimism about stocks.
 Tax cuts and deregulation are sure to fatten profits.

 Still, the markets have risen fast in response — up 19 percent in 2017 alone — and that's prompted warnings from some old time market watchers.
-Former Federal Reserve Chair Alan Greenspan told Bloomberg News last week that he thought stocks were "bubble" territory.
+Former Federal Reserve Chair Alan Greenspan told Bloomberg News last week that he thought stocks were in "bubble" territory.

 The trigger for the latest swings in the market came on Friday when the Labor Department reported U.S. wages jumped 2.9 percent last month from a year earlier.
 That was the fastest such increase in more than eight years.
 Higher wages eat into corporate profits, and can send stocks down.